< OEI Homepage

 Types of Eligible Activities

 Applicants must demonstrate that their projects fall into one of the following eligible activities.
-Grant awardees will be expected to use U.S. DOE’s EECBG Blueprints specific to these activities to guide their project implementation (see Resources section below).
+Grant awardees will be expected to use U.S. DOE’s EECBG Blueprints specific to these activities to guide their project implementation.
+U.S.

 Webinars